 The policy of the Board is to invest the reserves of the Trust to generate income to support charitable expenditure and to maintain the real value of the reserves in the long term.
-The current value (as at 31 March 2022) of the Trust's reserves that are invested to generate income (i.e. not the 'Donated Properties') is around £435 million ( $2021 - \pounds442 \text{ million}$ ).
+The current value (as at 31 March 2023) of the Trust's reserves that are invested to generate income (i.e. not the 'Donated Properties') is around £377 million (2022 - £435 million).

 The Trust relies chiefly on funds generated by investments on the world's markets.
-Overall, there was a zero return generated in 2021/22.
-This includes growth in value of the investments as well as dividend income received.
-In 2021/22, around £0.5 million income was derived from investments in Shetland.
+Overall, there was a dimunition in value of investments with zero returns generated during the fiscal year.
+In 2022/23, around £0.5 million income was derived from investments in Shetland.